gilde-der-nacht/website/ssg/websites/rollenspieltage.ch/content/en.md

 ### Opening hours

-_The final opening hours will be communicated in spring 2023._
+Saturday, 10 a.m. to midnight \
+Sunday, 10 a.m. to 7 p.m.

 ### Admission & Registration

-_Registration opens around a month before the event._

 Admission is free of charge.

-The program will be put together on the basis of registrations.
+Pre-registrations closed on 10 August.

-We will have some free places for spontaneous players.
-However, if you know in advance that you will be attending, we can better tailor the program to your wishes if you register.
+We will have some free places available for spontaneous players.

 ### Arrival